 An introduction to the basic elements of acting as an art form.
 Topics covered include movement, blocking, characterization, sense memory, and group scene development.
 Focus will be on the development of the actor's sense of truthful behavior in imaginary circumstances.
-Performances are required and given as in-class
+Performances are required and given as in-class assignments.
+Credit: 3 hours - Three lecture hours per week.

-SPC 126 THEATER PRACTICUM
+THEATER PRACTICUM SPC 126

-This course is designed to increase proficiency in the preparation and presentation of theatrical performances.
-Credit is awarded for performing in or working on college productions.
+Fall/Spring This course is designed to increase proficiency in the preparation and presentation of theatrical performances.
+Credit is awarded for performing in or working on college